Volunteer Coordinator Tips & Strategies (Tutorial, Guide, 101)

 - E-mail blast offering a donation to groups - sports teams and ROTC's are the most likely to be motivated by a donation

 - Poor recruitment techniques:

-- Data mining from school websites - service clubs, sports teams, ROTC's
+- Data mine e-mail addresses and phone numbers from school websites - service clubs, sports teams, ROTC's

 - Cold calling

 - Posting on volunteer websites - VolunteerMatch